Updated: May 30, 2025

 Within the city, Porto has an extensive public transportation network.
 The metro system has six different lines that span a large distance to the east and west of the city, as well as south of the river to Gaia and north to Vila do Conde and the airport.

-Tourism in Porto
+real estate azoresTourism in Porto

 Tourism in Porto has been increasing over the past few years, and it’s easy to see why.
 Porto can definitely give Lisbon a run for its money with its charm, good food, fine wine, and affordability.
-With many cultural events going on throughout the year, the city is the perfect city for a weekend break – or longer.
+With many cultural events going on throughout the year, Porto is the perfect city for a weekend break – or longer.

-Festivals in Porto
+GC-ICON-78Festivals in Porto

-Climate in Porto
+GC-ICON-22Climate in Porto

 In the north of Portugal, Porto is located directly around the Douro River by the Atlantic Ocean.
 It has a maritime, subtropical climate.
-The summer in Porto is pleasantly warm, and the winter relatively mild.
-The city has an average high of 20 Degrees C (68 Degrees F) and average low of 11 Degrees C (52 Degrees F).
-In the summer months, the city experiences lovely sunny days, whereby you can head tot the beach and make the most of the gardens in the city.
+The summer in Porto is pleasantly warm, and the winter is relatively mild.
+The city has an average high of 20 Degrees C (68 Degrees F) and an average low of 11 Degrees C (52 Degrees F).
+In the summer months, the city experiences lovely sunny days, during which you can head to the beach and make the most of the gardens in the city.
 Freezing temperatures are almost never recorded, and snowfall is just as rare.
 Although it is known for being one of the rainiest cities in Portugal, it gets a lot more days of sunshine than many other European cities.

-Cost of Living in Porto
+GC-ICON-76Cost of Living in Porto

 Culture in Porto